*This article was updated on August 4, 2021.

 Is DOGE a Worthwhile Investment?

-With gains of around 13,000% since the beginning of the year, DOGE seems like an excellent investment option.
+With a history of massive gains, DOGE seems like an excellent investment option.
 The rise in the popularity and price of Dogecoin means that developers and entrepreneurs have begun to take it more seriously and contribute to the project to create a positive feedback loop that increases its popularity.

 Doge supporters, lovingly known as the Dogecoin Army, have been actively campaigning on Twitter to push Doge's value to $1.
-The efforts of the Doge Army plus the power of the Musk effect have already increased the value of DOGE from fractions of a penny at the start of the year to nearly $.70 today.
-With this kind of dedication and support, it seems as though DOGE's journey to $1 seems inevitable.
-What happens after we reach that point, however, is still a mystery.
+The efforts of the Doge Army plus the power of the Musk effect have already increased the value of DOGE from fractions of a penny at the start of the year to more than $0.70.
+Since then, however, Dogecoin has lost its momentum.

 The decision to invest in Dogecoin or not is entirely up to you.
 As CoinFlip's CEO and Co-Founder Ben Weiss told CNBC, "If you like Dogecoin and think it could be a viable currency in the future, or are fans of the idea and the movement, go ahead and invest in it.
 If you don't like it or think it's a fad, don't invest in it."